On the difference between thermalization in open and isolated quantum systems: a case study: Summary and outlook

+In contrast, for the interacting DQD, we found that the presence of many-body interaction within the DQD breaks integrability.
+This was evidenced by the shape of the spectral form factor and the system's level spacing statistics.
+At the numerically accessible values of $\LB$, while we found clear signature of level-repulsion which is a hallmark of non-integrable behavior, we did not fully recover the expected Wigner-Dyson distribution.
+This \nonint~behavior could be a finite-size effect, and full convergence could still manifest at increasing $\LB$.
+Regardless of the only partially non-integrable character of the interacting DQD within our accessible values of $\LB$, we found strong evidence of IQS thermalization at times $t\gg t_\oqs$.

 Our results open several directions for further research.
-While here we focused on the behavior of observables defined locally on the reduced system, it will be extremely interesting to extend the analysis to observables defined locally on the bath.
+Since our model is identical with the interacting resonant level model, our results should be relevant for quantum impurity problems, and in the low temperature regime for Kondo physics \cite{Schlottmann_1978, Vinkler-Aviv_2014, Camacho_2019, Yuriel_2025, Ma_2025}.
+While here we focused on the behavior of observables defined locally on the reduced system (i.e., the DQD), it will be extremely interesting to extend the analysis to observables defined locally on the bath.
 Our approach could be applied to other fermionic models than the one investigated here.
-In this connection, free fermionic models would be specifically of interest.
-Only a handful of works have insofar considered IQS thermalization in free fermionic systems.
-In Refs. \cite{Lydzba_2023, Tokarczyk_2024}, a three-dimensional disordered free fermionic system was considered.
-It was shown that the fluctuations about the long-time average decay as a power-law with number of sites, unlike the exponential decay expected for non-integrable systems.
-Other works on free fermions \cite{Marek_2019,Murthy_2019} have defined thermalization as relaxation to an equilibrium state for a finite duration of time that increases with the system size.
-This definition is more akin to OQS thermalization and differs from the IQS thermalization usually considered in presence of many-body interactions.
-Clearly, further investigations are required to clarify these aspects in the light of our results.
-Finally, we introduce the notion of a partially integrable quantum system, and establish thermalization in such a system.
-It will be of interest to explore the fate of ETH in such a system.
-Overall, we believe our results call for a more in-depth study of the necessary assumptions for IQS thermalization, as well as, a systematic comparison of OQS/IQS thermalization in a broader class of models.
+Here, the Hamiltonian parameters in the DQD are different from the lead, allowing a natural separation between system and bath.
+However, the same protocol can be applied to a situation with uniform Hamiltonian parameters, thereby having no natural separation.
+In this connection, free fermionic models would be specifically of interest \cite{Lydzba_2023, Tokarczyk_2024,Marek_2019,Murthy_2019}.
+Overall, we believe our results call for a more in-depth study of the necessary assumptions for IQS thermalization, as well as, a systematic comparison of OQS/IQS thermalization in a broader class of models \cite{Usui_2024, Ptaszynski_2025, Donovan_2025}.